Why should I use a lawyer to handle my mediation?

 Mediation is private.
 Information shared during mediation sessions are private and held to a strict confidentiality code unlike cases in the court.
 Court files are open to the public and virtually anyone can have access to them.
 This way, what happens in mediation stays in mediation and your personal life stays private.

-A: With child custody or divorce many times parents try to work out their issues by screaming or yelling.
+With child custody or divorce many times parents try to work out their issues by screaming or yelling.
 This can have a serious adverse effect on all children involved.
-With mediation, parents can effectively communicate their goals, desires and feelings without screaming and/or violence.
+Working with a divorce lawyer skilled in mediation, parents can effectively communicate their goals, desires and feelings without screaming and/or violence.
 This will create a happier home and a better environment for all involved children.

 Both parties must understand that it may take several sessions with the opposing party to come to an agreement.
 If this is not something that you are prepared or willing to do then litigation might be a better option as the interaction between you and the other partner is limited.